 While it is perfect for two, scale it up and use it as your every day "pass a dish recipe," take it to friends, or make the family smile.
 You only need three apples and some pantry ingredients.

 This smaller recipe is based on Allrecipes.com Apple Crisp - Perfect and Easy with a few changes.

-Preheat oven to 375.
+Preheat the oven to 375°.

-Peel and slice 2 1/2 to 3 cups of apples.
-That will be two larger apples or three smaller.
-Avoid Red Delicious and Macintosh apples.
+Peel(optional) and cube or slice 2 ½ to 3 cups of apples.
+That will be two larger apples or three smaller ones.